yopkool29/tradingview-webhooks-bot/README.md

 #### The tvwb.py shell

 You can use the `tvwb.py shell` command to open a python shell with the app context.
-This allows you to interact with the app without having to enter `python3 tvwb.py` every time.
+This allows you to interact with the app without having to enter `python tvwb.py` every time.

 #### Running Docker on Windows/Mac?